 As all experienced developers know, it is essential to test and validate the information users can enter into a web form.
-This is even more important when it comes to email addresses, as when someone asks for information, you have to make sure that their email address is correct so they can receive the answer to their requests.
+This is even more important when it comes to email addresses, as when someone asks for information, you have to make sure that their email address is correct so they can receive the newsletters you create using your email builder or the answer to their requests.

 Unfortunately, correctly verifying an email address is not an easy task.